On Campus Resources

 Chosen Name Change Policy

 A chosen name can be an important part of a person’s identity, and the University recognizes that students or employees may want to use a name that is different from their legal name.
-To accommodate this preference, the University has established a policy that allows students and employees to indicate their chosen first name (given name) to the University community, even if they have not changed their legal name.
+To accommodate this preference, the University has established a Chosen Name Policy that allows students and employees to indicate their chosen first name (given name) to the University community, even if they have not changed their legal name.
 The policy allows any student or employee to identify a chosen first name, in addition to the individual’s legal name, in Binghamton University information systems.

-For full details on the policy, FAQs, and directions on how to change your name please visit Student Records.
+STUDENTS: For full details on the policy, FAQs, and directions on how to change your name please visit Student Records.

 Gender Affirming Classrooms